ColinHmrl/ColinHmrl/README.md

 # Welcome

 Welcome to my profile, I'm Colin.
-Currently in IT engineering school at CESI in Reims, France :fr:.
+Currently in third year, Cesi graduate school of engineering in Reims, France.

 ## Projetcs